-- Chico Hot Springs Resort (historic hotel and restaurant with a large hot springs pool).
+- Chico Hot Springs Resort - a historic hotel and restaurant with a large hot springs pool.

 Register and submit your abstract early.
-Once the limited talk slots are filled, your only presentation option will be a poster.
+Talk slots are limited; after they are filled, your only presentation option will be a poster.

 - Icebreaker (07 Sept, Tuesday eve).

 - Oral presentations (Wednesday - Friday).

 - Yellowstone Heritage Research Center (Combined “Archaeology on Ice” and “Archaeology Out of Ice” exhibits featuring Alaskan and the Greater Yellowstone Area projects).